 the impact of poverty and provide area residents with better access

 to quality education, preventive health care and basic human services.

 Sara Lee Foundation

-Focus areas include: food-related programs;
+Focus areas include: food-related programs; healthy lifestyles;

 women’s self-sufficiency; diverse and highly visible cultural programs.